 - A check-down option when downfield receivers are covered

-In many ways, a good tight end is like a security blanket for a quarterback.
+In many ways, a talented tight end is like a security blanket for a quarterback.
 When in doubt, throw it to the big guy!

 Training for Tight Ends: Developing the Complete Package